alanguerin/cloudwatch-rollbar-sync/README.md

 ### Serverless config

-You will then need to add a `.env-config.yml` file, to specify the CloudWatch log subscriptions to subscribe our AWS Lambda to in the project's `serverless.yml` file.
+You will then need to add a `.env-config.yml` file, to specify the CloudWatch log subscriptions to subscribe our AWS Lambda to, in the project's `serverless.yml` file.

 ```yaml
 cloudwatchLogs: